pixarninja/acm_webapp/README.md

     private static LinkedHashMap beansById = new LinkedHashMap(); // map of MyBean classes private Connection connection;

-    private String id; // private DB variables (columns in the DB)
+    /* DB variables (columns in the DB) */ private int id; // for simplicity, the primary key is called "id" private String column;

     public MyBean() { // an empty constructor is needed if this class is a Java bean try {